Upload to MediaSpace from a mobile device

 The Teaching and Learning Institute at Bryn Mawr and Haverford colleges

-Equity and Inclusion Practices
+Equity and inclusion practices

 This guide introduces a few pedagogies you can adopt into your inclusive teaching practice.
 They can help facilitate connections and conversations leading to inclusive and equitable learning — but this is not an exhaustive list.